 Augustus and Hazel share their first kiss here.
 Did you know that the set used in the movie was actually a reconstruction as filming in the attic is strictly forbidden.
 In fact, visitors on tours can only glimpse the attic through a mirror on the wall in the floor below.

-The actual museum takes an age to queue up for to visit (but is definitely worth it).
+The actual museum takes an age to queue up for to visit (but is definitely worth it and is one of the must-see places to visit in Amsterdam).
 I would recommend going early or later in the day as these periods are less busy.
-At the end of the museum, there is a short film where influential and famous people are interviewed.
-John Green is interviewed in this video as one of the most famous scenes in TFIOS is filmed in the house.

 The museum is open; 1 November – 31 March: 9h00 – 19h00, 1 April – 31 October: 9h00 – 21h00, 1 July – 31 August: 9h00 – 22h00